 - Requirements & Timeline For an Interactive Floor Plan

 - Requesting a Change to an Interactive Floor Plan

 - Frequently Asked Questions

 An Interactive Floor Plan takes a simple floor plan and adds functionality to it making the floor plan feel more immersive, and engaging for attendees.
 Grip partners with ExpoFP to create Interactive Floor Plans that can be fully integrated within Grip to include features as such:

-- Way-finding - Find where an Exhibitor or Room is located & get directions to that location from where you are currently standing.
+- Multi-level Way-finding - Find where an Exhibitor or Room is located & get directions to that location from where you are currently standing on multiple levels.

 - Indoor Positioning - Location intelligence and indoor positioning (blue dot) using multiple methods such as GPS and BLE beacons.